PedroZappa/42_minitalk/README.md

 > This is because `signal()` is deprecated due to its varying behaviour across UNIX versions, making it a **non-portable option**.

 > [!Important]
-> Both functions listen for a **user defined signals** and change the default **signal action** associated to them.
+> Both functions listen for a **user defined signals** and change their default **signal actions**.
 The main difference between these functions  is that `sigaction()` employs a specialized struct to store extra information, giving the user finer control over what they can do when handling a signal.

 ___
+#### Initializing `sigaction`

 The `server`'s **main()** function declares and initializes a `struct sigaction` variable called `sa`.
 * `sa.sa_mask` specifies a mask of signals that should be ignored;
 * We use `sigemptyset()` to initialize a signal set `sa.sa_mask` with all signals excluded from the set;